basierend auf Bewertungen

 In China and Japan, some mushrooms are already approved for conventional cancer therapy, e.g. Maitake and Shiitake extracts as an infusion.

-The following medicinal mushrooms, which have also been best researched, are also used in complementary cancer therapy in the West: Reishi, almond mushroom, Maitake, Coriolus and Shiitake (v.a in breast and colon cancer).
+In complementary cancer therapy, the following medicinal mushrooms are also used in the West and are also the most researched: Reishi, almond mushroom, Maitake, Coriolus and Shiitake (especially for breast and colon cancer).

-Reishi for example.
-According to a scientific study, it can increase the response rate to chemotherapy by around 40%.
+Reishi, for example, can increase the response rate to chemotherapy by about 40%, according to a scientific study.
 See also:

 https://pubmed.ncbi.nlm.nih.gov/29141563/ : “Evidence from in vitro and in vivo studies has demonstrated that GLP possesses potential anticancer activity through immunomodulatory, anti-proliferative, pro-apoptotic, anti-metastatic and anti-angiogenic effects.“

-All o.G Thanks to their (pentacyclic) triterpenes, mushrooms also have antitumor and chemoprotective effects and strengthen the immune system.
+Thanks to their (pentacyclic) triterpenes, all of the above-mentioned mushrooms also have antitumor and chemoprotective effects and strengthen the immune system.

-There are also reviews about almond fungus (Agaricus blazei) and maitake that show that chemotherapy-related side effects could be alleviated by 70-80%, so that the quality of life was somewhat preserved.
+There are also reviews on almond mushroom (Agaricus blazei) and Maitake that show that chemotherapy-related side effects could be reduced by 70-80%, so that the quality of life was somewhat maintained.

-The butterflies (Coriolus) contain two glycoproteins (proteins with sugar content), namely PSP and PSK.
-Studies have shown that the survival rate increases significantly (up to 40%) when this fungus is given in parallel with chemotherapy (https://pubmed.ncbi.nlm.nih.gov/32466253/).
+The butterfly mushroom (Coriolus) contains two glycoproteins (proteins with sugar content), namely PSP and PSK.
+Studies have shown that the survival rate increases significantly (up to 40%) when this fungus is given in parallel with chemotherapy (https://pubmed.ncbi.nlm.nih.gov/32466253/ ).

-A very recent review from 2020 with a focus on Reishi and Coriolus also shows their positive effects in the context of accompanying cancer therapy: https://pubmed.ncbi.nlm.nih.gov/33685191/
+A very recent review from 2020 focusing on Reishi and Coriolus also shows their positive effects in the context of accompanying cancer therapy: https://pubmed.ncbi.nlm.nih.gov/33685191/

 Conclusion

-Finally, it should be noted that scientific studies in the Western world have already been able to confirm many of the positive effects that medicinal mushrooms are said to have - some on people, many so far only on animals.
-Due to these promising results, the number of studies has increased dramatically for almost 3 years, so it can be assumed that the importance and use of medicinal mushrooms will also increase significantly in the West in a few years.
+In conclusion, it should be noted that scientific studies in the western world have already confirmed many of the positive effects attributed to medicinal mushrooms - some on humans, many so far only on animals.
+Due to these promising results, the number of studies has increased dramatically in the last three years, so it can be assumed that the importance and use of medicinal mushrooms will also increase significantly in the west in a few years.

-German and European case law wants to protect consumers from supposedly misleading claims about effectiveness.
-All products are nutritional supplements; they are not medications and have no medical effect.
-If you are ill and need medical care, please contact your doctor or pharmacist and - if you are undergoing therapy - consult your doctor whether he/she supports supplementation.
+German and European law aims to protect consumers from allegedly misleading claims about effectiveness.
+All products are food supplements; they are not medication and have no medical effect.
+If you are ill and require medical care, please contact your doctor or pharmacist and - if you are undergoing therapy - consult your doctor to see whether he or she supports supplementation.

 your shopping basket